SUNRUSE-Junk-Drawer/HAgAl/readme.md

 Any *.d.ts files without accompanying *.js files are Typescript type definitions without any associated runtime code.

+### hagal/ConsoleLogger

+A logging plugin which writes log messages to the JavaScript console.

 ### hagal/FilePluginFactory

 This is a simple persistence plugin which reads/writes the latest state as a